Tony-gh123/multiple-polynomial-regression/readme.md

 MAE: 19.63  \
 AdjR²: 0.681

-Our model achieved an $R^2$ score of 0.681, indicating that approximately 68% of the variance in ground-truth NO₂ concentration is explained by the model’s sensor features.
+Our model achieved an $R^2$ score of 0.681, indicating that approximately 68% of the variance in measured NO₂ concentrations is explained by the model’s sensor and modeled features.
 Prediction errors are typically within ~20 µg/m³ of true NO₂ levels (Mean Absolute Error (MAE): 19.63 µg/m³), the higher RMSE (Root Mean Squared Error (RMSE): 26.23 µg/m³) reveals occasional larger errors.
-The similarity between the Adjusted $R^2$ and the standard $R^2$ suggests that the additional predictors meaningfully contribute to the model without heavily penalizing complexity.
+The similarity between the Adjusted $R^2$ and the standard $R^2$ suggests that the additional features included in the final model provide meaningful explanatory value relative to the model’s complexity.

 For comparison, Scikit-learn’s ridge regression model achieved a slightly higher R² of 0.747 and a lower RMSE of 22.98 µg/m³, confirming the validity of our implementation.
 The scikit-learn model performs slightly better due to L2 regularization (Ridge), which penalizes large coefficients and improves generalization, particularly when many polynomial terms are present.
 In contrast, our model does not regularize, making it more sensitive to multicollinearity and noise.